Vikashverma2/Web-Calculator/README.md

 The Web Calculator Using React is a user-friendly and responsive online calculator application built with the popular JavaScript library, React.
 This calculator provides a sleek and modern interface that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The use of React ensures a smooth and efficient user experience, with real-time updates as users input numbers and perform calculations.

-Here the Screenshorts of Web Calculator that you can click on and use
+Here the Screenshorts of Web Calculator that you can use by clicking on the link given below.

 ## Screenshots